lakenen/cuttlefish-cards/README.md

 Cuttlefish is a card game based on [Canadian Fish](http://en.wikipedia.org/wiki/Canadian_Fish).
 This project was built to generate Cuttlefish cards.

+## Credits

+All credit for the awesome card design goes to [Dora Chan](https://github.com/doralchan).

 ## License

 ([The MIT License](LICENSE))